jkunimune/Djastiz/Dictionaries/en-dict.md

 orientation; rotation

 - <a name="pamapolteki">**pamapolteki**</a> _v._ ([pamapolte](#pamapolte)+[ki](#ki))
-rotate counterclockwise; [ʟєꜱ](#pamapoltekiles) turns ʟᴏᴧ counterclockwise from ʟᴜᴍ's point of view
+rotate counterclockwise; [ʟєꜱ](#pamapoltekiles) turns ʟᴏᴧ counterclockwise from ʟᴜᴍ’s point of view

 - <a name="pamapoltekiles">**pamapoltekiles**</a> _n._ ([pamapolteki](#pamapolteki)+[les](#les))
 counterclockwise turner

 - <a name="'pahai">**'pahai**</a> _n._ (Far. ⟨بهائی‎⟩ \[ba˨ˈha˦ʔi˦\])
-Bahá'í; the Bahá'í Faith; Bahaism
+Bahá’í; the Bahá’í Faith; Bahaism

 - <a name="'pahaiak">**'pahaiak**</a> _n._ (['pahai](#'pahai)+[ak](#ak))
-Bahá'í; of the Bahá'í Faith
+Bahá’í; of the Bahá’í Faith

 - <a name="'pahaiwon">**'pahaiwon**</a> _n._ (['pahai](#'pahai)+[won](#won))
-Bahá'í; followers of Bahá'u'lláh
+Bahá’í; followers of Bahá’u’lláh

 - <a name="'pahama">**'pahama**</a> _n._ (Eng. ⟨The Bahamas⟩ \[bəˈhɑːmə\])
 The Bahamas